Edit Page

 The Strike Against White Sight is an Anticolonial Strike

-Presented by The Department of Art History, Co-Sponsored by Black Studies, Black Lives Matter @ School, and Digital Media & Journalism
+Presented by The Department of Art History, Co-Sponsored by Black Studies, Black Lives Matter at School, and Digital Media & Journalism

 We are delighted to announce a presentation by Nicholas Mirzoeff, Professor of Media, Culture, and Communication at NYU, on Monday, October 23rd in LC 104.